 What we don’t: Short filter life; oblong size is difficult to hold while running.

 Platypus’ GravityWorks above is one of our favorite water filters for groups, while their QuickDraw here offers a nice solution for individuals.
-The QuickDraw is similar to designs like the Sawyer Squeeze and LifeStraw Peak Squeeze above, but with a nice twist: The new ConnectCap allows the filter to thread directly onto narrow-mouth bottles and comes with a handy hose attachment for easy bladder replenishment via gravity filtration.
+The QuickDraw is similar to designs like the Sawyer Squeeze and LifeStraw Peak Squeeze above, but with a nice twist: The ConnectCap allows the filter to thread directly onto narrow-mouth bottles and comes with a handy hose attachment for easy bladder replenishment via gravity filtration.
 The stated flow rate of the QuickDraw is impressive at 3 liters per minute (compared to the Squeeze’s 1.7 L/min.), and it rolls up into a tight package for storage in your pack or running vest.
 Importantly, the included Platypus bag is also much more durable than those from Sawyer and even features a convenient handle for easy water retrieval.

 See the Platypus QuickDraw Microfilter System